christina wocintechchat com swi1DGRCshQ unsplash

 • Selection Process: The process of selecting employees for redundancy must be fair and transparent.
 Commonly used methods include ‘last in, first out’ or assessing skills and performance.
 However, you cannot select based on age, gender, race, or other protected characteristics.

 • Notice Period: Employees are entitled to a notice period before their employment ends, the length of which depends on how long they’ve worked for the company.
+Read more on getting another job during the redundancy notice period.

 • Redundancy Pay: Employees with over two years of service are typically entitled to redundancy pay, which varies based on age, salary, and length of service.
+Our guide on benefits of outplacement services covers how support packages can help affected staff.

 3. Emotional Challenges